CAPACITORS

 Capacitors in parallel can be treated as one capacitor with the equivalent capacitance of:

 That is, in parallel, the total equivalent capacitance is the sum of the individual capacitances.
-This is shown in the below diagram.
+This is shown in This is a placeholder for the reference: capacitors-in-parallel.

 Connecting capacitors in parallel increases the capacitance.
 Parallel-connected capacitors occurs everywhere in circuit design.
 A classic example is bulk decoupling for a switch-mode power supply, which will typically have more than one large capacitor connected in parallel on the input.